joakimkemeny/jke-javascript-utils/README.md

 ### Development dependencies
 [![devDependency status](https://img.shields.io/david/dev/joakimkemeny/jke-javascript-utils/master.svg)](https://david-dm.org/joakimkemeny/jke-javascript-utils/master#info=devDependencies)

+- [babel-cli](https://www.npmjs.com/package/babel-cli): Used to run Babel from the build
+- [babel-loader](https://www.npmjs.com/package/babel-loader): Used by Webpack to use Babel to understand ES2015
 - [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015): Used to configure Babel to understand ES2015
 - [babel-register](https://www.npmjs.com/package/babel-register): Used by Mocha to use Babel to understand ES2015
 - [chai](https://www.npmjs.com/package/chai): Used by Mocha to make assertions in the tests
+- [cross-env](https://www.npmjs.com/package/cross-env): Used to set environment variables cross platform in the build
 - [eslint](https://www.npmjs.com/package/eslint): Used to make sure the code follows my conventions
 - [eslint-config-jke](https://www.npmjs.com/package/eslint-config-jke): Used to configure ESLint
 - [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import): Used to extend ESLint with rules for import statements
 - [eslint-plugin-mocha](https://www.npmjs.com/package/eslint-plugin-mocha): Used to extend ESLint with rules for Mocha
 - [mocha](https://www.npmjs.com/package/mocha): Used to test the code
+- [rimraf](https://www.npmjs.com/package/rimraf): Used to remove directories cross platform in the build
+- [webpack](https://www.npmjs.com/package/webpack): Used to create UMD builds